4aiman/MultiCraft_game/mods/hud/README.txt

 About this mod:
 ~~~~~~~~~~~~~~~
-This mod improves the HUD of Minetest and adds (hidden by default) statbars for Hunger and Armor.
+This mod improves the HUD of multicraft and adds (hidden by default) statbars for Hunger and Armor.
 Also it provides an API to add new statbars easily, see API.txt for more informations.

 Changes in builtin HUD items: